Common Questions on Alternatives to Litigation

 Can you negotiate a divorce settlement without going to court?

-Absolutely, the goal is to give parties the opportunity to resolve the highly sensitive and personal issues associated with family law on their own.
+Absolutely, the goal is to give parties the opportunity to resolve the highly sensitive and personal issues associated with family law on their own and with guidance.

 How do you prepare for the negotiation to increase its chances of success?